sevvy-wevvy/Several-Bees/docs.md

 ```

 ## Asset loading
-First run ``Extra.AssetLoad("MyCoolNameSpcae.MyCoolBundle");`` to properly load the assets from your bundle.
+First run ``Extra.Instance.AssetLoad("MyCoolNameSpcae.MyCoolBundle");`` to properly load the assets from your bundle.
 Recommeneded you do this on plugin awake.
 To load an asset from your bundle do somthing like the below.
 Thanks to [Skellon](https://github.com/skellondev) for the base asset loading!
 ```c#
 GameObject coolObjectSet = null;